Related tools

-When to use MOV Compressor vs other formats
+When to use How to compress MOV and reduce QuickTime file size vs other formats

 Compress MOV when you need a smaller file for sharing, web, or storage.
-Our output is MP4 for broad compatibility.
-Keep MOV only when your pipeline requires QuickTime (e.g. Final Cut).
-For iPhone, camera, or cross-platform use, the compressed MP4 is ideal.
+MP4 output offers broad compatibility.
+Keep MOV only when your pipeline requires QuickTime (for example Final Cut).
+For iPhone, camera, or cross-platform use, compressed MP4 is often ideal.

 Compatibility

-Compressed output is MP4 (H.264), playable on Mac, Windows, iOS, Android, and browsers.
-For YouTube or social media, this MP4 is ready to upload.
-Original MOV is never modified; you download the new file.
+When you output MP4 (H.264), it plays on Mac, Windows, iOS, Android, and browsers.
+For YouTube or social media, MP4 is ready to upload.
+Your original MOV is not modified; you download a new file.

 Quality considerations

-We use the same CRF and bitrate logic for all inputs.
-ProRes or high-bitrate MOV can be reduced significantly.
+We apply the same quality logic as for other inputs.
+ProRes or high-bitrate MOV can often be reduced significantly.
 Already compressed MOV may show limited savings.
-Audio is encoded at 64–96 kbps depending on duration.
+Audio uses efficient bitrates for speech and music clarity.

 Example use cases